 Local Emergency Declaration

 The Board may make a Local Emergency Declaration declaring a specific event as a disaster for the purpose of implementing the provisions of this policy.
+The provisions of this policy shall remain in effect until the applicable Local Emergency Declaration expires.

 Building Codes and Ordinances